asayers/cbdr/README.md

 # Continuous Benchmarking, Done Right

+## tl;dr

+You have a decent macro-benchmark.
+You have two commits you want to compare (presumably: the merge-base vs. the tip of your branch).
+You've decided how small the smallest regression you care about is (call this `T`).

+1. Pick a commit randomly and benchmark it; add the results to your total set of measurements.
+2. Compute the 95% confidence interval for the diffence of the means.
+3. Is the width of the CI still bigger than `T`?
+If so, go back to step 1.
+4. Does the CI contain zero?
+If not, you may have a regression.

+There's some stuff in this repo which might help you implement a scheme like this yourself.

+## Discussion

 Continuous integration (which normally means "running the tests on every commit") has become standard practise, and for good reason: if you don't have good tests and run them regularly, you're bound to allow semantic